 4. Get Organized

 Seriously, if it’s collected dust, then it’s gone!
 I don’t look for someone else to take it; it just goes in the garbage.
 It may not be eco-friendly (sorry), but getting organized helps my brain to relax.
-It’s conducive for keeping stress away.
+It’s conducive to keeping stress away.

 Consider what it feels like to walk into a cluttered classroom.
 It triggers stress!
 Walking into a clutter-free classroom is like a breath of fresh air.
 It’s such a good feeling!